WSTE-DT: Teleluz (1979–1987)

-Programs shown during this era included a continuation of Sandra Zaiter's children's show and live, low-budgeted professional boxing telecasts from around Puerto Rico on Saturday nights.
+Programs shown during this era included a continuation of Sandra Zaiter's children's show and live, low-budget professional boxing telecasts from around Puerto Rico on Saturday nights.
 Boxers who fought on Teleluz frequently included Julian and Rafi Solis, Felix Trinidad Sr. and Victor Callejas.
+A series of these fight programs, fourteen in total, were held at Estudios Teleluz from 1979 to 1980, usually on Monday or Wednesday nights.

 SuperSiete / Teleisla (1987–present)

 Financial troubles forced Muñiz to sell the station to Malrite Communications Group for $1.3 million in 1985.
 In 1987, the station was rebranded as SuperSiete, and on February 18, 1987, the station changed its call letters to WSTE.